 While we often make this recipe a replacement for scrambled eggs, its use goes way beyond that.

-For example, with a few simple additions, you can use it to fill a vegan breakfast burrito, serve it on avocado toast, or use the same technique to make a delicious tofu bolognese to serve with pasta.
+For example, with a few simple additions, you can use it to fill a vegan breakfast burrito, serve it on toast with avocado spread, or use the same technique to make a delicious tofu bolognese to serve with pasta.

 Our favorite way to eat it is by adding seasonal veggies to it.
-Mushrooms, spinach, broccoli, peppers, and beans all fit right in, and you'll never get bored.
+Sautèed mushrooms, spinach, broccoli, peppers, and beans all fit right in, and you’ll never get bored.